HriddhiKulkarni/Elevator-Interface/README.md

 * Door plays a 2-3 second audio after it opens or closes
 * Panel above elevator displays white color for up arrow and red color for down arrow along with a beep sound
 ### My elevator:
-* Touch panel:
+* Outside elevator touch panel:
   * Door opens upon selecting the touch icon
+  * The door opens upon reaching the current floor of user
+* Inside elevator touch panel:
   * Select the floor number
-  * Upon reaching destination the door opens
+  * Upon reaching the destination the door opens

 ## Suggestions:
 * Have separate outside touch panels for each elevator
 * View current floor number for the respective elevator on the touch panel along with other options
 * Have an audio output
 * Provide support for people with disabilities
-* Provide support for people with claustrophobia by having a picture or design of numbers, alphabets on one wall of the elevator
+* Provide support for people with claustrophobia by having a picture or design of numbers, alphabets on one of the walls of the elevator

 ## Sketch:
 ![IMG_9676](https://user-images.githubusercontent.com/18117167/65201002-909ca500-da4e-11e9-9197-7061522e6570.jpg)